sjoerdvanBommel/monorepo/README.md

 > If you run into compile errors in VS Code after this step, you might need to restart the TypeScript server:
 >
 > Open a TypeScript file and run `Ctrl/Cmd + Shift + P` -> `TypeScript: Restart TS Server`

+> [!NOTE]
+> Turborepo has a [different approach](https://turbo.build/repo/docs/handbook/dev#using-environment-variables) of using environment variables in a monorepo, which increases coupling of the monorepo.
+They are currently working on a first-class solution, but until then the `.env.example` files will be copied over with a custom script.

 ### **4. Start the Development Server**